opertifelipe/opertifelipe.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a Full Stack Data Scientist with extensive expertise in Natural Language Processing (NLP), Deep Learning, and Generative AI.
-Holding a Ph.D. in Physics of Complex Systems, my research focused on computational analysis in socio-economic sciences.
-I specialize in designing, developing, and deploying advanced AI solutions that drive measurable business outcomes.
+As a Full Stack Data Scientist, I have an extensive expertise in Natural Language Processing (NLP) and Deep Learning.
+My skills include designing, developing, and deploying advanced artificial intelligence solutions that drive business outcomes.

-Proficient in Azure and AWS cloud services, I utilize technologies like Docker, Kubernetes, and FastAPI to build scalable and efficient applications.
-My skill set includes natural language processing, generative AI, deep learning, machine learning, software engineering, and data analysis.
+I have worked extensively with Azure cloud infrastructure and AWS, utilizing technologies such as Docker, Kubernetes, and FastAPI.
+I hold a Ph.D. in Physics of Complex Systems, with research focused on computational analysis for socio-economic sciences.
+My skill set includes natural language processing, generative ai, deep learning, machine learning, software engineering, and data analysis.

-I have worked across diverse domains such as insurance, banking, technology, and retail.
-Leading end-to-end projects, I collaborate with teams of data engineers, data scientists, and machine learning engineers.
-I am committed to delivering innovative AI solutions and eager to partner with organizations that share a passion for artificial intelligence and technology.
+I have experience in various domains, including insurance, banking, technology, and retail.
+My background includes leading end-to-end projects with teams composed of data engineers, data scientists, and machine learning engineers.
+I am committed to delivering innovative solutions that drive business outcomes and am excited to collaborate with organizations that share my passion for artificial intelligence and technology.